O2 mobile review 2021

 O2’s come a long way from the days when it was part of BT and has cemented its position as one of the four major networks in the UK.
 Now owned by Spanish multinational Telefonica, O2 has more than 25 million customers.

-O2’s one of the big players in the mobile game and runs 2G, 3G and 4G networks across the UK, as well as operating O2 wi-fi and owning half of Tesco Mobile.
-It offers a decent choice of tariffs and pay-as-you-go (PAYG) options, as well as some great perks with O2 Priority.
+O2 is one of the big players in the mobile game and runs 2G, 3G and 4G networks across the UK, as well as operating O2 wi-fi and owning half of Tesco Mobile.
+Its rollout of 5G is patchy thus far, but it offers a decent choice of tariffs and pay-as-you-go (PAYG) options, as well as some great perks with O2 Priority.

 Tariffs and plans

 O2 offers superb flexibility when it comes to choosing a new pay monthly contract with its billing system.
 The pay monthly bill is split into two parts: the device (the cost of your handset) and the airtime (the cost of your data, texts and minutes).

 The standard contract length for all handset contracts starts at 36 months, but you can choose to customise this when you sign up.
 The amount you will pay overall stays the same but you can choose how much to pay upfront and how much to pay monthly – and how many months you want the repayment period to last.
 The shortest period you can choose is three months.
 Plus, regardless of how long you make your repayment contract, after 30 days you are free to change your monthly airtime plan, should you decide you want more or less data.

 You can choose to pay off your device at any time, and either upgrade to a new one or keep your handset and go onto a rolling monthly airtime plan, which you can cancel with one month’s notice.

 Customers wanting a new handset with a pay-as-you-go plan are limited to a choice of older or more basic handsets – there are no latest iPhones or Samsungs to be found here.